nidaismailshah/nidaismailshah.github.io/_posts/2015-01-05-drupalblockvisibility.markdown

 }
 {% endhighlight %}

-I'll soon be writing another blogpost to explain how to manage the block restrict a block's visibility on a certain page.
+I'll soon be writing another blogpost to explain how to restrict a block's visibility on a certain page.
 Stay tuned!